Julian Asquith, 2nd Earl of Oxford and Asquith: Background and education

 Asquith was the only son of Katharine (née Horner) and Raymond Asquith, a barrister.
 He was the grandson of H. H. Asquith, 1st Earl of Oxford and Asquith, British Prime Minister from 1908 until 1916.
 Lord Oxford's two older sisters both predeceased him; the younger of these was Lady Perdita Rose Mary Asquith, later Lady Hylton (1910–1996), who was married to William Jolliffe, 4th Baron Hylton and became the grandmother of the actress Anna Chancellor.

 He inherited the earldom in 1928 on the death of his grandfather, since his father had been killed in the First World War.
 He was raised as a Roman Catholic after his mother's conversion to Catholicism in 1923.
 He was educated at St Ronan's School and Ampleforth College, going on to study at Balliol College, Oxford, where he graduated with Bachelor of Arts and Master of Arts degrees.
 In 1936, he attended the opening of the new building of Campion Hall, a Catholic institution within the University, with the Duke of Alba, Spanish ambassador to London, and Alban Goodier S.J., the former Archbishop of Bombay.

-In 1940, Asquith was commissioned in the Royal Engineers and served with 3 Field Squadron in Egypt.
-From 1942 to 1948 he was an Assistant District Commissioner in Palestine.
+As Earl of Oxford and Asquith, he attended the coronation of George VI and Elizabeth and paid homage to the new monarch alongside other earls.

 Career

+War service

+Having attend the 141st Officer Cadet Training Unit, Asquith was commissioned as a second lieutenant in the Royal Engineers, British Army.
+He served with 3 Field Squadron in Egypt.
+He served the during the fall of Greece, which resulted in his armoured brigade loosing all its equipment in the retreat.
+He then served on the staff of Major General Edward Spears in the Levant, while Spears was acting as Churchill's personal representative to the Free French and Charles de Gaulle.
+He returned to his unite and was posted to Safad, Palestine, where he learnt Arabic.

+While serving in the British Army in Palestine, Sir John Macpherson, the chief secretary of the British Mandate of Palestine, invited him to join the Colonial Service.
+From 1942 to 1948, he was an assistant district commissioner in Palestine.

+Asquith resigned his commission on 6 January 1954, and was allowed to the retain the honorary rank of lieutenant.